Wondering how long your window air conditioner will last you? Find out in this quick guide, filled with tips and best practices.Read More

 If you’re looking into heating or cooling systems, then BTU’s are a must-know to get the best bang for your buck.

-As an engineer myself, I wanted to make sure I understand these weird units properly.
-After hours of research I’ve put together this easy guide to help anyone understand these units.
+As an engineer I often get asked about these strange units.
+So I’ve put together this easy guide to help anyone understand them.
 In short:

 What does BTU mean?